 You might notice in the video that I actually added flour (or was it cornstarch?) to my recipe.
 I have now made the birdseed ornaments with the additional flour/cornstarch and without, and they seem to be fairly similar with or without the added flour/cornstarch.
 So, I figure the less added ingredients for our feathered friends, the better!

-However, I’ll add that I recently made a batch and pushed in some frozen cranberries while they were setting and the added pops of red are lovely in the finished ornaments!
+I recently made a batch and pushed in some frozen cranberries while they were setting and the added pops of red are lovely in the finished bird seed ornaments!
 And, I assume the birds will either eat them or let them fall to the ground…. but, they look great!

 In the video and photos you can see that one shape we made is a small wreath.
 To make this shape we cut the bottom off a medium yogurt container and added a shot glass for the middle.
 If you had doughnut cutters they would work as well.

-And, if you’re up for making a giant birdseed wreath you could use a bundt pan like this one.
+And, if you’re up for making a giant birdseed wreath you could use a bundt pan (cake pan with a hole in the middle).

 Another shape we used recently was a simple square.
 We put the hanging hole towards the corner so it hags in a diamond shape.
 We also pushed a small twig into the birdseed before it hardened so the birds have a little perch to peck from.